C. Rajadurai

-Chelliah Rajadurai (செல்லையா இராசதுரை; born 27 July 1927) is a Sri Lankan Tamil politician and former government minister, Member of Parliament and Mayor of Batticaloa.
+Chelliah Rajadurai (செல்லையா இராசதுரை; 27 July 1927 – 7 December 2025) was a Sri Lankan Tamil politician, government minister, and Member of Parliament.
+He served as the 1st Mayor of Batticaloa from 1967 to 1968.

+Early life

 Rajadurai was born on 27 July 1927.
-Rajadurai was a journalist and a member of the editorial staff of the Sutantiran weekly newspaper.
+He was a journalist and a member of the editorial staff of the Sutantiran weekly newspaper.

+Political career

-Rajadurai was elected to elected to Parliament at the 1956 parliamentary election as the Illankai Tamil Arasu Kachchi's (Federal Party) candidate for Batticaloa.
-He was re-elected at the March 1960, July 1960, 1965 and 1970 parliamentary elections.
-He was the Tamil United Liberation Front candidate in Batticaloa at the 1977 parliamentary election and was re-elected.
-In March 1979 he defected to the United National Party led government and was rewarded by being appointed Minister of Regional Development and Hindu Cultural Affairs.
-He was later appointed Sri Lankan High Commissioner to Malaysia.
+Rajadurai was elected to elected to parliament at the 1956 parliamentary election as the Ilankai Tamil Arasu Kachchi candidate for Batticaloa.
+He was re-elected in March 1960, July 1960, 1965 and 1970.
+He ran again as the Tamil United Liberation Front candidate for Batticaloa in the 1977 parliamentary election and was re-elected.

+In March 1979, Rajadurai defected to the United National Party, the then-ruling party, and was rewarded by being appointed Minister of Regional Development and Hindu Cultural Affairs.
+He was later appointed as the Sri Lankan High Commissioner to Malaysia.

 Rajadurai became the first Mayor of Batticaloa in 1967.
 He was unseated the next year.

+Personal life and death

 Rajadurai was still politically active in April 2012.
-As of June 2021, Rajadurai is retired and lives between Malaysia, India and Sri Lanka.
+In June 2021, he was retired and lived between Malaysia, India and Sri Lanka.

+Rajadurai died in Chennai, India on 7 December 2025, at the age of 98.